The Malaria Consortium

 Seasonal malaria chemoprevention (SMC) is different.
 It gives healthy children a course of preventive antimalarial drugs before the rainy season, when malaria transmission peaks.
 The drugs (sulfadoxine-pyrimethamine plus amodiaquine, administered monthly for 3-4 months) prevent infection entirely during the highest-risk period.
 It's a vaccine-like approach without a vaccine: you take the treatment before you're sick.

-The Malaria Consortium is the leading implementer of SMC globally, and one of GiveWell's top-rated charities.
-In 2023, they treated approximately 45 million children across 13 countries in the Sahel and sub-Sahel regions of Africa (Malaria Consortium Annual Report, 2024).
+The Malaria Consortium is one of the leading implementers of SMC globally, and one of GiveWell's top-rated charities.
+In 2023, they reached approximately 25 million children with SMC across seven countries in the Sahel and sub-Sahel regions of Africa (Malaria Consortium / SMC Alliance, 2023).
+Across the wider SMC Alliance, more than 50 million children were covered for the first time that year.
 The evidence base is strong, the cost is low, and the scale is genuinely impressive.

 The evidence